JuDFTteam/aiida-fleur/docs/source/plugin/fleurinp_data.rst

 inp_dict : Returns the inp_dict (the representation of the inp.xml file) as it will
         or is stored in the database.

-files : Returns the files, which were added to FleurinpData.
+files : Returns the files, which were added to FleurinpData. (all files will be copied where Fleur is executed)

 _schema_file_path : Returns the absolute path of the xml schema file used for the current inp.xml file.